PETase: History

 The first PETase was discovered in 2016 from Ideonella sakaiensis strain 201-F6 bacteria found from sludge samples collected close to a Japanese PET bottle recycling site.
-Other types of PET degrading hydrolases have been known before this discovery.
-These include hydrolases such as lipases, esterases, and cutinases.
-Discoveries of polyester degrading enzymes date at least as far back as 1975 (α-chymotrypsin) and 1977 (lipase) for example.
+There were other types of hydrolases previously known to degrade PET, including lipases, esterases, and cutinases.
+For comparison, enzymes that degrade polyester have been known to exist at least as far back as 1975 (in the case of α-chymotrypsin) and 1977 (lipase).

-PET plastic was put into widespread use in the 1970s and it has been suggested that PETases in bacteria evolved only recently.
+PET plastic came into widespread use in the 1970s and it has been suggested that PETases in bacteria evolved only recently.
 PETase may have had past enzymatic activity associated with degradation of a waxy coating on plants.

 Structure

 As of April 2019, there were 17 known three-dimensional crystal structures of PETases: 6QGC, 6ILX, 6ILW, 5YFE, 6EQD, 6EQE, 6EQF, 6EQG, 6EQH, 6ANE, 5XJH, 5YNS, 5XFY, 5XFZ, 5XG0, 5XH2 and 5XH3.

 PETase exhibits shared qualities with both lipases and cutinases in that it possesses an α/β-hydrolase fold; although, the active-site cleft observed in PETase is more open than in cutinases.
 The Ideonella sakaiensis PETase is similar to dienelactone hydrolase, according to Pfam.
 According to ESTHER, it falls into the Polyesterase-lipase-cutinase family.

 There are approximately 69 PETase-like enzymes comprising a variety of diverse organisms, and there are two classifications of these enzymes including type I and type II.
 It is suggested that 57 enzymes fall into the type I category whereas the rest fall into the type II group, including the PETase enzyme found in the Ideonella sakaiensis.
 Within all 69 PETase-like enzymes, there exists the same three residues within the active site, suggesting that the catalytic mechanism is the same in all forms of PETase-like enzymes.